brypo/flex-cleanup-chat-channels/README.md

 ## Instructions
 1. Ensure you have the [Twilio Node helper library](https://twilio.com/docs/libraries/reference/twilio-node/) installed
-2. Update the account variables with your SIDs
+2. Update the script variables at the top with your specific account identifiers.
+3. In terminal, navigate to the directory where you saved this file.
-3. Run `node deactivateAllChannels.js`
+4. Run `node deactivateAllChannels.js`

+## Disclaimer

+This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
+Twilio bears no responsibility to support the use or implementation of this software.